-Mission Definition Review/System Definition Review for Projects and Single-project Programs Entrance Criteria Success Criteria The project has successfully completed the previously planned milestone reviews and responses have been made to all RFAs and RIDs, or a timely closure plan exists for those items remaining open.
-A preliminary MDR/SDR agenda, success criteria, and instructions to the review board have been agreed to by the technical team, project manager, and review chair prior to the MDR/SDR.
-All planned higher level MDR/SDR and peer reviews have been successfully conducted and RID/RFA/Action Items have been addressed with the concurrence of the originators.
-Programmatic products are ready for review at the maturity levels stated in the governing program/project management NPR.
-The following primary technical products for hardware, software, and human system elements are available to the cognizant participants prior to the review: The proposed mission/system architecture is credible and responsive to program requirements and constraints, including resources.
-The mission can likely be achieved within available resources with acceptable risk.
-The project's mission/system definition and associated plans are sufficiently mature to begin Phase B. All technical requirements are allocated to the architectural elements.
-The architecture tradeoffs are completed, and those planned for Phase B adequately address the option space.
-Significant development, mission, and health and safety risks are identified and technically assessed, and a process and resources exist to

-- a.
-Defined architecture, including major tradeoffs and options ready to be baselined after review comments are incorporated. - b.
-Allocation of requirements to next lower level ready to be baselined after review comments is incorporated. - c.
-MOPs, TPM, and other key driving requirement ready to be approved. - d.
-Initial trending information on the mass margins (for projects involving hardware), power margins (for projects that are powered) and closure of review actions (RFA, RID, and/or Action Items). - 6.
+- The project has successfully completed the previously planned milestone reviews and responses have been made to all RFAs and RIDs, or a timely closure plan exists for those items remaining open. - A preliminary MDR/SDR agenda, success criteria, and instructions to the review board have been agreed to by the technical team, project manager, and review chair prior to the MDR/SDR. - All planned higher level MDR/SDR and peer reviews have been successfully conducted and RID/RFA/Action Items have been addressed with the concurrence of the originators. - 4.
+Programmatic products are ready for review at the maturity levels stated in the governing program/project management NPR. - 5.
+The following primary technical products for hardware, software, and human system elements are available to the cognizant participants prior to the review: - a. \\ Defined architecture, including major tradeoffs and options ready to be baselined after review comments are incorporated. - b. \\ Allocation of requirements to next lower level ready to be baselined after review comments is incorporated. - c. \\ MOPs, TPM, and other key driving requirement ready to be approved. - d. \\Initial trending information on the mass margins (for projects involving hardware), power margins (for projects that are powered) and closure of review actions (RFA, RID, and/or Action Items). - 6.
 Other MDR/SDR technical products listed below for both hardware and software system elements have been made available to the cognizant participants prior to the review: - a.
-Supporting analyses, functional/timing descriptions, and allocations of functions to architecture elements. - b.
-Updated SEMP. - c.
-Updated risk management plan. - d.
-Updated risk assessment and mitigations (if required by the governing PM NPR, including PRA). - e.
-Updated Technology Development Plan. - f.
-Updated technology readiness that has been assessed and documented with technology assets, heritage products, and gaps identified. - g.
-Updated cost and schedule data with ranges and a basis of the estimates. - h.
-Preliminary Integrated Logistics Support Plan (ILSP). - i.
-Updated Human Rating Certification Package. - j.
-Preliminary interface definitions. - k.
-Initial technical resource utilization estimates and margins. - I. Updated safety and mission assurance (SandMA) plan. - m.
-Updated HSIP. - n.
-Preliminary operations concept. - o.
-Preliminary system safety analysis. - p.
-Software criteria and products, per NASA-HDBK-2203, NASA Software Engineering Handbook.
+Supporting analyses, functional/timing descriptions, and allocations of functions to architecture elements. - b. \Updated SEMP. - c. \Updated risk management plan. - d. \Updated risk assessment and mitigations (if required by the governing PM NPR, including PRA). - e. \Updated Technology Development Plan. - f. \Updated technology readiness that has been assessed and documented with technology assets, heritage products, and gaps identified.

-- manage the risks. - 7.
-Adequate planning exists for the development of any enabling new technology. - 8.
-The operations concept is consistent with proposed design concept(s) and is in alignment with the mission requirements. - 9.
-The program/project has demonstrated compliance with applicable NASA and implementing Center requirements, standards, processes, and procedures. - 10.
-TBD and TBR items are clearly identified with acceptable plans and schedule for their disposition. - Software components meet the exit criteria defined in NASA-HDBK-2203, NASA Software Engineering Handbook.
+- 1. The proposed mission/system architecture is credible and responsive to program requirements and constraints, including resources. - 2.
+The mission can likely be achieved within available resources with acceptable risk. - The project's mission/system definition and associated plans are sufficiently mature to begin Phase B. - 4.
+All technical requirements are allocated to the architectural elements. - The architecture tradeoffs are completed, and those planned for Phase B adequately address the option space. - Significant development, mission, and health and safety risks are identified and technically assessed, and a process and resources exist to manage the risks. - Adequate planning exists for the development of any enabling new technology. - 8.
+The operations concept is consistent with proposed design concept(s) and is in alignment with the mission requirements. - The program/project has demonstrated compliance with applicable NASA and implementing Center requirements, standards, processes, and procedures. - 10.
+TBD and TBR items are clearly identified with acceptable plans and schedule for their disposition. - Software components meet the exit criteria defined in NASA-HDBK-2203, NASA Software Engineering Handbook. - Concurrence by the responsible Center spectrum manager that RF spectrum considerations have been addressed.